toludaree/dezoomcamp-project/PROCESS.md

 - The files I have on GCS are terabytes
 - I am officially going to use DataProc
 - But I want to test Apache Spark again by watching those videos by Alexey

+### Goals
+- Set up Spark on VM
+- Refresh knowledge of Spark and understand the dataset better